4.9

 Geospatial Analyst with over 4 years of experience in leveraging GIS software, analyzing and manipulating geospatial data, and delivering insightful presentations.
 Proven track record of collaborating with cross-functional teams, developing and maintaining geospatial databases, and using advanced remote sensing techniques.
 Recognized for enhancing project efficiency and improving data accuracy through precision geospatial analysis.

-1. Embrace the Role
+1. Anchor the Summary in the Actual Role

-4. Keep It Crisp and Clear
+4. Keep It Tight and Concrete

 Takeaway